You can follow a Twitter list of cohort members here.

-Between their two main libraries, the Libraries' visualization facilities include:
+Between their two main buildings, the Libraries' visualization facilities include:

 - 4 Christie MicroTiles video walls integrated into public spaces